LLM Interface

 print(vacation())

-Based on the weather conditions:
+Based on the weather descriptions:

 Image Inputs